ZJU-DAILY/DTBench/README.md

 # DTBench
-A Benchmark for Documen-to-Table Extraction
+A Benchmark for Document-to-Table Extraction